Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,300* in value in the first year.

 Is Surrey, BC, Canada, a Good Place for Newcomers to Rent?

 Yes.
 Surrey offers a range of affordable rental options, culturally rich neighbourhoods, and expanding infrastructure.
-It’s home to one of Canada’s most diverse populations, with 41% of new immigrants identifying as South Asian and a total population nearing 600,000.
+It’s home to one of Canada’s most diverse populations, with 41% of new immigrants identifying as South Asian, and a total population of nearly 600,000.

 How Much Cheaper is Surrey than Vancouver?